 Rebecca Herissone, Chair of the Musica Britannica Editorial Committee, Professor of Music, The University of Manchester

 Although not much younger than him, I met Nicholas when I was a mere undergraduate and he a lecturer in the Faculty of Music, Cambridge University.
 The session was 1962–3, when we were required in our finals year to answer questions in 3-hour papers on European music of the eighteenth and nineteenth centuries, with set works including Götterdämmerung (and so, in effect, the whole of Der Ring).
 Nicholas perceived that there was no point in doing an outline lecture course on so vast a repertoire.
 Instead he decided to abandon the usual lecturing de haut en bas.
-For the first time in my experience we were consulted, and allowed to choose topics we thought we could cover and deliver in presentations to the class.
+For the first time in my experience we were consulted, and allowed to choose topics we thought we could cover and deliver in presentations to the class Insert and youtube link.
 So, unlike with lectures, attendance at which was voluntary, we all turned up every week!

 I talked about Berlioz.
 Hugh Macdonald joined us; already researching Berlioz, he soon became General Editor of the new complete edition, and invited Nicholas to edit Symphonie fantastique, no less (NBE16, 1972).
 Nicholas also published a fine article that reviews Berlioz’s intentions with respect to the symphony’s programme, challenging received opinion.
 I don’t suppose my presentation (on the operas) was responsible for sparking his interest in Berlioz, but I mention this to remind members that Nicholas’s research ranged more widely than the admittedly enormous field encompassed by NABSMA (‘the B is silent’, he told me).
 Around 1990 I had close dealings with him as General Editor of the series Cambridge Music Handbooks; the first to appear, his 1991 study of Haydn’s The Creation, convincingly explains the English roots of this masterpiece and remains the best guide to its genesis and structure that I know.